Pikachu211/pika_waypoint/README.md

 5. Choose the color u want to use
 6. Change the RGB with R,G,B
 JOIN MY DISCORD FOR SUPPORT >> https://discord.gg/HNGzszZVK8

-HOW TO INSTALL?
-1. add folder "pika_waypoint" into your resources folder
-2. type "ensure pika_waypoint" into your CFG file.